loveencounterflow/mixa/README.md

 * other *file(s)* identified by one or more paths passed to `read_cfg()` (from the command line);
 * other *settings* passed to `read_cfg()` (from the command line).

+## M.I.X.A. for Checking Pinned Versions of Dependencies

+(forthcoming)

+* devs like to forget they chose a particular version because of a particular feature that got removed or changed in a ltaer version of a given dependency
+* one example would be the now-popular move to ES Modules ('`import`') when your own package still used CJS Modules ('`require`')
+* no way in `package.json` to indicate *reason* for a particular version choice: was it the latest available at the time? would the software work with a newer version or is it known not to?
+* tools such as [`npm-check`](https://github.com/dylang/npm-check) always suggest to install the latest
+* can configure [SemVer](https://semver.org) matchers in file `pinned-package-versions.json` which is not touched by tools

 ## Also See